Two-Photon-Exchange effects in $ep\rightarrow en\pi^+$ and their corrections to separated cross sections

 To show the TPE corrections to the unpolarized differential scattering cross section, we define

-where we have used the property that $c_1^{1\gamma}$ is real.
-Eq. (\ref{eq:TPE-to-cs}) means that the TPE corrections to the unpolarized cross sections are just 2 times of the real part of the TPE corrections to the coefficient $c_{1}$.
-After considering this factor 2, one can see that the TPE corrections to the unpolarized cross section at small $\epsilon$, small $\phi_\pi$ and $Q=1$ GeV$^2$ can reach about $-10\%$ which is not small.
-Furthermore, the TPE corrections are sensitive on $\epsilon$, $\phi_\pi$ and $-t$ or $\theta_{\pi}$ when $Q^2$ and $W$ are fixed.
-Generally one can expect that these two properties may result in nontrivial effects when extracting some physical quantities from the angle dependence of differential cross section.
+where we have used the property that $c_1^{(1\gamma)}$ is real.
+Equation (\ref{eq:TPE-to-cs}) means that the TPE corrections to the unpolarized cross sections are just twice the real part of the TPE corrections to the coefficient $c_{1}$.
+After considering this factor of two, one can see that the TPE corrections to the unpolarized cross section at small $\epsilon$, small $\phi_\pi$, and $Q^2=1$ GeV$^2$ can reach about $-10\%$, which is not small.
+Furthermore, the TPE corrections are sensitive to $\epsilon$, $\phi_\pi$, and $-t$ or $\theta_{\pi}$ when $Q^2$ and $W$ are fixed.
+Generally one can expect that these two properties may result in nontrivial effects when extracting some physical quantities from the angle dependence of the differential cross section.